 The fundamental elements causing teacher turnover remain multi-dimensional.
 The main reasons for turnover are inadequate salaries, lack of facilities, nonavailability of professional development programs, unfair distribution of work in organizations, and deplorable working conditions in teacher welfare programs (Datnow, 2020).
 Gender differences and impractical educational policies are also significant causes of turnover.
 Understanding employees' choices is essential for understanding their quit behavior.
 Job embeddedness provides a constellation of factors enabling researchers to understand why teachers stay on the job.
 Job embeddedness consists of many factors like Sacrifice, fit, and link.
 These factors present complicated interactions between an employee/ teacher and the organization, community, and family.
-Previous studies revealed turnover and job embeddedness of school teachers in Punjab, Pakistan.
+Previous studies revealed turnover and job embeddedness in numerous settings.
+More investigation should be done on the job embeddedness of school teachers in Punjab, Pakistan.
 Accepting the particular challenges faced by the school education department in this province and exploring the reasons causative to their job embeddedness is very important for facilitating the expansion of teacher retention and improving the quality of education.